WWE SmackDown! Here Comes the Pain

-Here Comes the Pain received "generally favorable" reviews from critics and "universal acclaim" from users.
+Here Comes the Pain received positive reviews.
 The game would be succeeded by WWE SmackDown! vs. Raw in 2004.

 Gameplay

 The games introduced a more advanced and extensive grappling system, while still retaining the series' fast gameplay.

 Alongside a new grappling system, body damage displays and submission meters (for both the person applying the move and the person breaking out of the move), as well as the ability to break the submission hold when grabbing the ropes, and individual character attributes that consisted of statistics (such as strength, endurance, and speed) were all introduced to the series for the first time.
 Here Comes the Pain also marks the first time the Elimination Chamber and the Bra and Panties Match would be featured in a wrestling game.

 Alongside a playable roster of over 50 Superstars who were active members of the WWE roster at the time of the game's release, legends were introduced for the first time in the series, which included wrestlers such as Jimmy "Superfly" Snuka and "Rowdy" Roddy Piper, as well as former iterations of current wrestlers, such as The Undertaker with his original "Deadman" gimmick.
 It also marks the final time that The Rock and Stone Cold Steve Austin would appear in a WWE game as non-legends, and is the first WWE game to feature future mainstays John Cena, Batista, and Rey Mysterio as playable characters.
 It is also the first game to depict Kane without his mask.

-Additional updates were also made to Season Mode, with decisions (such as where you wanted to go and what you wanted to do next) being made on a new menu screen in your locker room, while players could enter the General Manager's room to ask for title shots and brand switches, as well as having the opportunity to talk to various wrestlers appear backstage.
-There are multiple titles to go after depending on if you go to SmackDown! or RAW.
+Additional updates were also made to Season Mode, with decisions being made on a new menu screen in the locker room, while players could enter the General Manager's room to ask for title shots and brand switches, as well as having the opportunity to talk to various wrestlers appear backstage.
+There are multiple titles to go after depending on if the players go to SmackDown! or Raw.